data-apis/data-apis.github.io/content/blog/dataframe_standard_RFC.md

 ## Are we there yet?
 What lies ahead?

-No, not yet.
-This is just a first draft, and a request for comments.
+This is just a first draft, based on design discussions between authors from various dataframe libraries, and a request for comments (RFC).
+Our goal is to solicit input from a wider range of potential stakeholders, and evolve the Standard throughout the rest of 2023, resulting in a first official release towards the end of the year.

 Future plans include:
-- increasing the scope of the Standard (currently, the spec is very minimal);
+- increasing the scope of the Standard based on real-world code from widely used packages (currently, the spec is very minimal);
-- creating implementations of the Standard for several major dataframe libraries;
+- creating implementations of the Standard for several major dataframe libraries (initially available as a separate ``dataframe-api-compat`` package);
 - creating a cross-dataframe test-suite;
 - aiming to ensure each major dataframe library has a `__dataframe_standard__` method.